steb-git/reoof/README.md

   [   PLANNED   ] - ReOOF GUI
   ```
 ___
-<p align="center">This project is protected with the [MIT License](https://github.com/steb-git/reoof/blob/main/LICENSE), you can find additional information inside the script's comment lines.
+This project is protected by the [MIT License](https://github.com/steb-git/reoof/blob/main/LICENSE), you can find additional information inside the script's comment lines.